deniellelakeson-eng/Backend-SCORECAM/README.md

 ## 📋 Setup Instructions

 > **Note**: This backend is part of the HerbaScan Hybrid XAI Explanation System.
-The Flutter app (v0.5.8) uses this backend for online GradCAM computation, while offline explanations use pre-written JSON data and offline CAM heatmaps.
+The Flutter app (v0.8.3) uses this backend for online GradCAM computation, while offline explanations use pre-written JSON data (42 plants) and offline CAM heatmaps.

 ### 1. Place Model Files